Fees & Consultation

 Payment & Policies

 Payment is due at the time of service.
-A 24-hour notice is required for cancellations.
-Late cancellations or missed appointments may be subject to the full session fee.
+A minimum of 24 hours’ notice is required for cancellations.
+Late cancellations or missed appointments are subject to the full session fee.

 Good Faith Estimate

 In accordance with the No Surprises Act, you have the right to receive a Good Faith Estimate outlining the expected cost of services.
-You may request this at any time prior to beginning care.
+A Good Faith Estimate will be provided prior to the start of treatment or upon request.

 NOTICE: No Surprises Act, January 1, 2022